Appeal urges people to ‘keep your distance’ from New Forest poniesPUBLISHED ON: 10 JULY 2018

 Chair of the New Forest Commoners’ group, Tony Hockley, said: ‘These grazing animals are vital to everything we all love about the Forest.
 We believe that people wouldn’t get too close or disturb them if they understand this, and the risks to themselves and the animals.
 The Forest provides all the food they need, and feeding them just draws them to people, car parks and roads, putting them at great risk.
 It also changes their grazing habits that keep them healthy all year round.’

 Forestry Commission Community Manager Zoe Cox said: ‘New Forest Rangers are helping people to have a better understanding and awareness of how to behave around ponies to reduce the number of injuries.
 It’s a serious issue and we are trying to spread the message that people must keep their distance from animals, both for their own safety and that of the animals’.

 The campaign will be backed with a suite of materials to clearly inform people about not feeding or petting animals, including posters displayed in popular Forestry Commission car parks.

 Representatives from the Commoners Defence Association, Verderers, Forestry Commission, New Forest National Park Authority, Go New Forest and tourism businesses attended the launch.
-The National Trust are also supporting the campaign, with all partners helping to raise awareness among visitors before they arrive in the New Forest while out and about in the National Park, and via social media.
+The National Trust is also supporting the campaign, with all partners helping to raise awareness among visitors before they arrive in the New Forest while out and about in the National Park, and via social media.